Old YMCA Building

 John Gorrie Junior High: A school, a home

-John Gorrie Junior High School was built in 1923, by Roy Benjamin and Mellen C. Greely during their six-year partnership after World War I. The school features a Mediterranean style of architecture popular of the time.
+John Gorrie Junior High School was built in 1923 by Roy Benjamin and Mellen C. Greeley during their six-year partnership after World War I. The school features a Mediterranean style of architecture popular of the time.
 The John Gorrie is listed on both the local and National Register of Historic Landmarks.

 Unoccupied since the 1970s, when enrollment declined, it was used as a Teacher Supply Depot until the Duval County School Board placed the building on the market in 2008.

-In 2009, J. Wayne and Delores Barr Weaver purchased the building and have since turned it into The John Gorrie a condominium.
-According to the website, the John Gorrie, “is a painstaking restoration and renovation of this historic landmark into luxury residences and a tribute to its important place in Jacksonville’s history.”
+In 2009, J. Wayne and Delores Barr Weaver purchased the building and turned it into The John Gorrie a condominium.
+According to the website, the John Gorrie “is a painstaking restoration and renovation of this historic landmark into luxury residences and a tribute to its important place in Jacksonville’s history.”
 The renovations were estimated to cost around $16 million.

 The condominium boasts 68 residences, in one or two bedroom floor-plans and one or two-story home formats.
-The homes have twelve-foot high ceilings and expansive windows.
+The homes have 12-foot high ceilings and expansive windows.